CookieJarApps/SmartCookieWeb-Preview/README.md

 ---

-## Sync

-FF Sync support will be included in a future update.
-This service is not affiliated with or endorsed by Mozilla in any way and CookieJarApps is not required to provide support service, warranty, or updates.
-The feature may stop working at any time.

----

 ## Installation

 - To get started with this project, import it into Android Studio or build from the command line with Gradle:

  `gradlew assembleDebug` or `./gradlew assembleDebug`

----

-## Add-ons

-A limited set of FireFox add-ons are available in SmartCookieWeb Preview.
-If you would like another add-on already on the Mozilla add-on store to be included, just open an issue here.
-If you've made your own add-on and want it to be included in the browser, you should either upload it to Mozilla's add-on store and open an issue here, or submit the add-on for signing to Mozilla and open an issue with a link to the signed XPI file.

-Add-ons can be rated or reported [here](https://addons.smartcookieweb.com/).

 ---